tmroziewicz/wf_optim_crypto_analysis/README.md

 **Option 1**: Direct Download (Recommended)
 - This is the fastest way to get started using the exact datasets used in the original research.

-- Download the pre-calculated trading data from this Google Drive Folder.
+- Download the pre-calculated trading data from this [wf_optim_crypto_analysis.zip](https://drive.google.com/file/d/1y7J3cGFEYYBufVTACzPYr4GXiUSCOKm7/view?usp=drive_link) (76 MB) stored on  Google Drive .

 - Extract/Copy the files into the following directory: wf_optim_crypto_analysis\data